gagneurlab/drop/docs/source/pipeline.rst

 Executing subworkflows
 ----------------------

-Every single module can be called independently.
+Every module can be called independently.

 .. code-block:: bash